Title

 The Professional Regulation Commission now issues a Professional License in place of the Professional Registration/Identification Card, requiring compliance with regulatory standards and continuing education, valid for three years with specific renewal procedures and penalties for late registration.

-It serves as evidence that a professional has complied with continuing professional education requirements, is duly registered, licensed, and authorized to practice their profession.
+It serves as evidence that the named person has complied with the prescribed continuing professional education requirements and is therefore duly registered and licensed to practice the indicated profession.

-It must contain the full name and profession of the licensee, a serial number, registration and expiry dates, a recent ID photo affixed and sealed on the upper left-hand corner, and signatures of the licensee and the PRC Chairman with the commission's official seal.
+Each license must contain: the full name and profession of the licensee; a serial number; the registration and expiry dates; a recent ID bust photograph of the licensee affixed and sealed on the upper left-hand corner; the licensee’s signature; the Chairman’s signature; and the official seal of the PRC.

-It is composed of the number on the licensee's Certificate of Registration followed by the last two digits of the year in which the license expires.
+The serial number is the number appearing on the licensee’s certificate of registration, followed by the last two digits of the year in which the license expires.

-It is valid for a three-year period starting on the registration date and ending on the licensee's birth date in the third year, unless revoked or suspended earlier.
+Pursuant to LOI 567, the license is valid for a three-year period starting on the registration date and ending on the expiry date, which is the licensee’s birth date in the third year.

-The license must be renewed not later than the twentieth day of the month immediately following its expiry date.
+The Professional License should be renewed not later than the twentieth (20th) day of the next month following its expiry date.

-They are requested to verify that the professionals they employ or deal with hold valid Professional Licenses to practice their professions.
+The PRC will request all private and government entities concerned to ascertain that the professionals they employ or deal with have valid professional licenses to practice their respective professions.

 Analyze Cases Smarter, Faster